Color: light golden

 Palate: hoppy from the start but some juicy fruitiness, rounded

 Served: on tap at the brewery

-Impression: Friedmann’s is my least favorite beer on the Fünf Seidla Steig but I tended to drink the dark Ritter Wirnt.
+Impression: Friedmann’s was my least favorite beer on this route but I tended to drink the dark Ritter Wirnt.
 This time I opted for the Pils and was pleasantly surprised.
-As is not untypical for Fraconia, Pils are more rounded affairs and this one was on exception.
+As is not untypical for Franconia, Pils are more rounded affairs and this one was no exception.
 There was a juicy fruitiness present that may not fit rigid style restrictions but was very pleasant none-the-less.
 That said, there was ample hopping, making for a dryish quaffable brew.
 I’m not going to give up on their dark beer just yet but my guess is the Pils will be my go to when on this trail.